birbiola/BrawlhallaViewershipRewards/README.md

      ```bash
      python main.py

-## or you can just run the .exe file.
+## or you can just run this [Release](https://github.com/birbiola/BrawlhallaViewershipRewards/releases/tag/v1.0.0)